 Location: 88 Queensway, Admiralty

-How to get there: Take the MTR to Admiralty station and go out from Exit F
+How to get there: Take the MTR to Admiralty station and go out from Exit F.

 Times Square — Causeway Bay

-Location: 1 Matheson St, Causeway Bay
+Location: 1 Matheson Street, Causeway Bay

-How to get there: Take the MTR to Causeway Bay station and go out from Exit A
+How to get there: Take the MTR to Causeway Bay station and go out from Exit A.

 Fashion Walk — Causeway Bay